-This Annual Report includes a history and overview of the City's MS4 program, as well as a review of the Best Management Practices (BMP's) outlined in the Storm Water Management Plan (SWMP) submitted in June 2019.
+This Annual Report includes a history and overview of the City's MS4 program, as well as a review of the Best Management Practices (BMP's) outlined in the Storm Water Management Plan (SWMP) submitted in March 2022.
 The City has continued to implement and update their BMP's as necessary.
-The next reporting period will fall under the updated SWMP that was submitted to ADEM on March 31, 2022.